All of our plans allow you to set a branded sub-domain on your account. This means that you can customize your account URL to include your brand name.

 - Organization Name (Legal name of your Organization.
 This must not be abbreviated or include any suffixes e.g. Corp., Inc., Ltd.)

-- Organisational Unit (The department in your organisation handling the Certificate.
+- Organizational Unit (The department in your organisation handling the Certificate.
 This could be "IT" or even "General".)

 - City (City where your organization is located)